Click on a question to display the answer.

 Why is a grievance procedure important and how does it work under a typical Union contract?

-What will my faculty advisor think if I sign an authorization card?
+What will my faculty advisor think if I join the union?

 Any retaliation for union membership or activity is unlawful.
 Many, many faculty have expressed both privately and publicly that they support graduate student efforts to unionize.
 Many also appreciate the role that GSU plays as a voice for student and faculty interests on campus at a time when faculty face increasing pressure to avoid controversial positions.
 In the recent past, we have been organising together with faculty and staff against the implementation of Shared Services, as part of UofC resists, and stand in solidarity with the contingent faculty union effort.
 Faculty and students share many of the same concerns and interests: we want to thrive as scholars and workers on campus, to complete our degrees on schedule, and to go on to the careers we’ve been preparing for.
 GSU’s fiscal and administrative independence from the university enables us to speak openly and freely on issues of concern to us.
 Some faculty members may be unfamiliar with GSU and its aims, but many more know us well and view us as allies in making the university a better place.